Sepulven/webserv/README.md

 server:
 	[...]
 ```

+Thus we can have multiple definitions of servers listining to different ports and multiple definitions of routes.
+We must have at least the ```/``` route definition.
 ### Definitions
 - listen:
 	- host : string | number ``` The host can only be either localhost or 127.0.0.1 ```